Grange Park Opera: History

 The festival was expanded to a five-week season of three operas in 2000, and to four operas in 2013.

-In 2003, Grange Park Opera Hampshire season was extended to Nevill Holt, near Market Harborough in Leicestershire, where a 300-seat theatre was built in the stable courtyard.
+In 2003, Grange Park Opera Hampshire season was extended to Nevill Holt Hall, near Market Harborough in Leicestershire, where a 300-seat theatre was built in the stable courtyard.
 In 2012 Grange Park Opera handed the Leicestershire season to newly formed Nevill Holt Opera.

-In March 2015, the Barings, unexpectedly, terminated the Hampshire lease and, searching for a new home, Grange Park Opera was offered the opportunity to build an opera house close to London at West Horsley Place near Guildford—the 350-acre Surrey estate inherited by author and broadcaster Bamber Gascoigne.
-Gascoigne placed his inheritance into a charity, the West Horsley Place Trust, which has granted Grange Park Opera a 99-year lease.
-Planning permission for a five-storey opera house, modelled on La Scala, was granted in May 2016 and Phase 1 building work commenced immediately.
+In 2015, the Baring family exercised a break clause in the lease.
+They attempted to introduce a rent, and limit a future lease to 10 years.
+However, Grange Park Opera was offered the opportunity to build an opera house close to London at West Horsley Place near Guildford—a 350-acre Surrey estate inherited by author and broadcaster Bamber Gascoigne.
+Gascoigne placed his inheritance into a charity, the West Horsley Place Trust, which granted Grange Park Opera a 99-year lease at a peppercorn rent.
+Planning permission for a five-storey opera house, modelled on La Scala by Tim Ronalds Architects, was granted in May 2016 and Phase 1 building work commenced immediately.
 The opera house was ready in time for the long-scheduled production of Tosca starring Joseph Calleja which premiered on 8 June 2017.
 Phase 2 continued after the 2017 festival and including the exterior brickwork and a free-standing toilet building, the "Lavatorium Rotundum".
 Phase 3 included a colonnade whose columns are larch tree trunks.

-Performance history

-The company has staged both traditional and unexpected repertoire including: